WMYG-LP: History

-WMYG-LP signed-on July 3, 1985 airing an analog signal on UHF channel 15 with the call sign W15AG.
+WMYG-LP signed-on July 3, 1985, airing an analog signal on UHF channel 15 with the call sign W15AG.
 In 1997, after WGFL launched as a primary WB and secondary UPN affiliate, this station began serving as a repeater of that station.
 W15AG upgraded to low-power and changed its call sign to WJXE-LP in 2001.
 In 2002, it switched calls again to WBFL-LP and moved to VHF channel 11.
-Also that year, Jacksonville's longtime CBS affiliate WJXT became an Independent.
+Also that year, Jacksonville's longtime CBS affiliate WJXT became an independent station.
 During its tenure with the network, that station served as the default affiliate for much of North Central Florida.

 WGFL quickly joined CBS to keep the network available in Gainesville.
 It also changed its on-air moniker from "WB 53" to "CBS 4" (named after the cable channel number on Cox systems).
 Corresponding with the network change, WGFL began broadcasting a digital signal on UHF channel 28.
 A second digital subchannel was established to continue a primary WB (through The WB 100+) and secondary UPN affiliation.
 This used the calls "WBFL" in a fictional manner (to match off-air analog channel 11) and was known on-air as "WB 10" after the cable channel location on Cox.

 On January 24, 2006, UPN and The WB announced the two networks would cease broadcasting and merge.
 The new combined operation would be called The CW.
 The letters would represent the first initial of corporate parents: CBS (the parent company of UPN) and the Warner Bros. unit of Time Warner.
 On February 22, News Corporation announced it would start up another new network called MyNetworkTV.
 This new service, which would be a sister network to Fox, would be operated by Fox Television Stations and its syndication division Twentieth Television.